AdguardTeam/KnowledgeBaseDNS/docs/general/dns-filtering.md

 **Cons of DNS filtering:**

-1. DNS filtering is "rough", meaning that it won't remove whitespaces that are left behind a blocked ad, or apply any sorts of cosmetic filtering.
+1. DNS filtering is "coarse", which means it doesn't remove whitespace left behind a blocked ad or apply any sorts of cosmetic filtering.
 Many of the more complicated ads can't be blocked on DNS-level (or rather, they can, but only by blocking the entire domains which are being used for other purposes).

     ![Example of difference](https://cdn.adtidy.org/public/Adguard/kb/DNS_filtering/dns_diff.jpg)
     *An example of the difference between DNS filtering and network filtering*